UNLEASH Global

 In 2015, mental health was included in the SDG framework, whereby the UN acknowledged the burden of disease of mental illness and defined mental health as a priority for global development leading up to 2030.
 Furthermore, the World Health Organization has warned that the COVID-19 pandemic is triggering a 25% increase in the prevalence of anxiety and depression worldwide.
 The pandemic has especially affected the mental health of young people, who are disproportionally at risk of suicidal and self-harming behaviors.

-Within this track Teams addressed SDG 3 by co-creating solutions for the prevention, diagnosis, and accessible treatment and care for mental health.
+Within this track, co-created solutions for the prevention, diagnosis, and accessible treatment and care for mental health.

 For this track, UNLEASH is partnering with: